 Hearings:

-The municipal officers shall hold a public hearing before granting a permit to establish, operate or maintain an Automobile Graveyard, Automobile Recycling Business, or Junkyard.
+The municipal officers shall hold a public hearing before granting a permit to establish a new Automobile Graveyard, Automobile Recycling Business, or Junkyard and may hold public hearings annually regarding the relicensing of these facilities

-They shall post a notice of the hearing at least seven (7) and not more than fourteen (14) days before the hearing in at least two (2) public places in the municipality and publish a notice in one (1) newspaper having general circulation in Whitefield.
+Municipal officers shall require an applicant to provide proof of mailing (certified) the notice of application to all abutting property owners.

-Abutting property owners shall be notified by certified mail by the Town at least fourteen (14) days prior to consideration by the Municipal Officers.
-This notice shall indicate the time, date and place of the public hearing.
-The cost of notification shall be borne by the applicant.
+The municipal officers shall post a notice of the hearing at least seven (7) and not more than fourteen (14) days before the hearing in at least two (2) public places in the municipality and publish a notice in one (1) newspaper having general circulation in Whitefield.

 IX.
 Limitations on Automobile Graveyard, Automobile Recycling Business, and Junkyard Permits: